geoffhill-zz/xmixgen/README.md

 FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 See `COPYING` for the full text of the GNU General Public License, version 3.

+The Roboto font is included directly as a base64-encoded resource under an Apache Software License, version 2.0.
+See `licenses/LICENSE-2.0.txt` for the full text.